onryldz/NuPush/README.md

 This package helps to manage your nuget versions easily.
 When you have many projects under a solution, you can see each project and current version of it.
 Steps:

-1- You need to add this powershell script’s path in your environment variables.
+1- You need to add this `powershell`/`bash` script’s path in your environment variables.

 2- Open a terminal on your windows, and go to the your project solution folder and write `nuPush` then press enter.